dburian/transformer_document_embedding/log/evaluation_environment.md

 Once we are comparing models, it would be quite handy to have one function into which we can plug in our model and get results.

+---

+## problem: evaluation environment

+Now that I know what's what I would like to create evaluation evnironment.

+## solution:

+Let's write the run_experiment script and see what interfaces we need for both the model and the task.

+## implementation:

+- what is the result of evaluation?

+For sure I want tensorboard logs for loss and all metrics.

+Option 1: dict of number -- final score of the given metric.
+Nice and simple, but it seems the experiment has more to give.

+Let's generate more files with extra arguments such as --evaluate_after.

+- we need to specify the model and the task to be loaded

+Option 1: Dynamic imports - each model, task in a separate file, each named "Model" or "Task" with the same interface.
+I do not like to being forced to have the exact same naming for each of the tasks and models, but it is great that it is intuitive and does not require additional writing.

+Option 2: Dictionary - having two dictionaries for both tasks and models.
+I do not like the additional writing I have to do.

+- experiment needs to be saved

+Option 1: optional experiment_path - by defualt derived from task, model used and time

+- model needs to be fitted

+Option 1: .fit function accepting task.train dataset and path to experiment_path.

+- model needs to be saved

+Option 1: optional model_save_path - by default derived from experiment_path

+- model needs to be evaulated

+Option 1: .evaluate method accepting task.test dataset.
+The disadvantage is that the model does effectively see the test data.
+Also all the models will pretty much do the same thing: predict and then run some metric over those predictions.

+[CHOSEN] Option 2: .evaluate method on the dataset accepting predictions as numpy array.
+Nice separation, but if the model does not do the evaluation, are the tensorboarded-logged values relevant?
+However we should do the evaluation the same for all models.

+task must have .evaluate method accepting np.ndarray of predictions. model must have .predict method accepting task.test and outputting np.ndarray of predictions for each x in task.test